 We know you desire strong quads, toned calves and powerful hamstrings as you kit up for a big race.
-In other words, you want to be in peak shape as race season rolls around, ready to crush any competition in your way.
+You want to be in peak shape as race season rolls around, ready to crush any competition in your way.

 But it’s important to retain the strength gains you’ve made, as this will improve your overall performance and help you prevent injury.

-Here are some tips to keep in mind during race season:
+Keep these tips in mind during race season: